siva17/MyJSWebView/README.md

 ```

 ###Please note:
-* If the API needs to pass parameter, then it should be the return value of MY.getNativeParam() as shown above
+* If the API needs to pass JSON Object as parameter, then it should be the return value of MY.getNativeParam() as shown above
 * If API needs to have callback function then JSON Object parameter should have the key as **callback**
 * Native APIs can return only string type (NSString which will translate to string in JavaScript)
 * Check out ExampleAPIs->TestAPIOne.m file for more possible options